Dynamic tables compared to streams and tasks, and materialized views¶

 The procedural code can contain calls to non-deterministic code, stored procedures, and other tasks.
 The procedural code can contain calls to UDFs and external functions. |

 Although the SELECT statement for a dynamic table can contain joins, aggregations, window functions, and other SQL functions and constructions, the statement cannot contain calls to stored procedures and tasks.
 Currently, the SELECT statement also cannot contain calls to external functions.
 This limitation is due to the way in which dynamic tables are refreshed.
 To refresh the data, an automated process analyzes the SELECT statement for the dynamic table in order to determine the best approach to refresh the data.
 The automated process cannot determine this for certain types of queries.
-For the complete list of restrictions on the SELECT statement, see Supported queries in incremental refresh and General limitations. |
+For the complete list of restrictions on the SELECT statement, see Supported queries in incremental and full refresh modes and General limitations. |

 Tasks can use streams to refresh data in target tables incrementally.
 You can schedule these tasks to run on a regular basis. |